nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 To satisfy the requirement having several workloads targeting different set of TEs, the `LBQuery` connection property with the correct syntax will be used.
 Alternatively a load balancer policies can be configured and SQL clients can reference them using `LBPolicy` connection property.
-For simplicity, `tx_type` database process label will be used to identify which workload is served by a set of TEs.
+For simplicity, `tx-type` database process label will be used to identify which workload is served by a set of TEs.
 The label value is either `oltp` or `cob`.

 For more advanced load balancer configuration, check [Load Balancer Policies](https://doc.nuodb.com/nuodb/latest/client-development/load-balancer-policies/).